chriselswede/hanachecker/README.md

-# SAP HANAChecker
+# HANAChecker
 A monitoring script to automatically execute the SAP HANA's mini-checks and send alert emails

 ### DESCRIPTION:
-The SAP HANAChecker executes SQL: "HANA_Configuration_MiniChecks" (See SAP Note [1969700](https://launchpad.support.sap.com/#/notes/=1969700) and SAP Note [1999993](https://launchpad.support.sap.com/#/notes/=1999993)).
+The HANAChecker executes SQL: "HANA_Configuration_MiniChecks" (See SAP Note [1969700](https://launchpad.support.sap.com/#/notes/=1969700) and SAP Note [1999993](https://launchpad.support.sap.com/#/notes/=1999993)).
 For every "potential critical" mini-check, i.e. where the column C has an X, it sends out an email to the email address specified for that particular mini-check.
 This can run "forever" with a specified interval.
 See also SAP Note [1999993](https://launchpad.support.sap.com/#/notes/=1999993).

 ### DISCLAIMER:
 ANY USAGE OF HANACHECKER ASSUMES THAT YOU HAVE UNDERSTOOD AND AGREED THAT: